brodieaustin/poisoned-well-novel/poisoned-well.md

 "Yes, an accident.
 A terrible misunderstanding.
 Tell them that.
 Try to tell R, his lordship's steward.
 We were friends going back many years.
 We were both in Lord Corby's camp during the wars.
 We trust each other.
 If only R could know that this is a terrible accident."

-"But it doesn't clear up where the water might have come from."
+"But it does not clear up where the water might have come from."

 "No, but it couldbe from anywhere.
 There are hundreds of travellers that pass through everythign from Water Women to slavers.
 It could be anyone."

 Manan left the apothecary as he was cataloging more possible sources for the water.
 As she left, she passed the guards who were charged to escort the alleged murder to the gibbet.
 The apothecaries screams and cries echoed in the hall.
 Manan cupped her hands over her ears tightly as she ran past rows and rows of cells.
 Up ahead she was cell door sitting ajar and slipped into the empty cell.
 She was shaking uncontrollably, overcome with shame and guilt that she had caused this seemingly innocent man to be killed.

-She reasoned that she hadn't known any better.
+She reasoned that she had not known any better.
 And all of the rumors she heard suggested that the ferryman had consumed all three bottles of the tonic.
 Perhaps he had consumed too much.
 She had mixed a powerful concotion.
 But there was nothing she had done that would have killed a man.
 But the water...
 There had been something strange about the water.
 She felt its effects before.
-It wasn't like typical water.
+It was not like typical water.
 It had power.
 The little girl in the cottage was healed by it.
 It had the power to give light and fill someone with light.
 A burning light that lit up her insides.

 As she sat there in the gloom of the empty cell, she began scanning the bottom of the walls.
 It was then that she noticed a slight gap at beneath one of the stones.
 Manan slid across the stone floor, clearing a path through the dry, broken straw that had been a former prisoner's bedding.
 Her fingers glided along the rough cut of stone, then into the gap.
 It was just big enough for two fingers to slide in.
 Inside, she felt a lever that wobbled as she touched it.